 7. Artemis SLS Rocket

 The Space Launch System (SLS) rocket plays a crucial role in the Artemis program.
 As the most powerful rocket ever built, the SLS will carry the Orion spacecraft and the Artemis astronauts to the Moon.
-Its capabilities not only enable lunar missions but also support future exploration endeavors beyond Earth’s orbit.
+Its capabilities enable lunar missions and support future exploration endeavors beyond Earth’s orbit.

 OTHER TRENDING ARTICLES OF THE DAY: